kc8/cooperkyle.com/_posts/blog/2021-11-7-piaware_wrapper.md

 This is the hardware component that takes a signal (or frequency) and essentially "captures" it with the help from an antenna.
-It then feeds that data into a computer where the user can use various tools to analyze the frequncy data.
+It then feeds that data into a computer where the user can use various tools to analyze the frequency data.
 An SDR device is able to capute this frequency.

 After installing the PiAware software we can see most air traffic within the area.
 However, I wanted to be able to create other projects using this information and